How to Write a Professional EmailMay 21, 2020

 2. Email to a group

-Subject Line: Marketing Meeting Cancelled
+Subject Line: Marketing Meeting Canceled

 The marketing strategy meeting scheduled for this afternoon has been canceled.